After years of trying to measure the value of the internet, economists are coming to an unexpected conclusion.

 By David Walker

-The internet was established in the early 1990s as a geek hobby.
+The internet became a global commercial network in the 1990s.
 Less than three decades later, it is everywhere.
 Now that we’ve created it and come to rely on it, we inevitably wonder: what is it worth?

 This question turns out to be one of economics’ less easily answerable questions, but in trying to answer it, economists have shed light on the nature of both economics and our modern technological world.